Table of Contents

 CODE:

-FunctionValue will receive 10.
-If you want to pass more than one parameter, use a Variant array or an array of const:
+FunctionValue receives 10.
+To pass more than one parameter, use a Variant array or an array of const:

 Pascal script: